-As I searched the site for the most popular books of 2016, I found that the average price for an audio book was cheaper than at the other popular non-membership store I looked at, Apple Books – although Nook Audiobooks doesn’t carry nearly as many titles as the Apple-based store.
-I also discovered that if you buy at least one audio book a month, enrolling in membership at another site saves you around $3 per month.
+As we searched the site for the most popular books of 2019, we found that the average price for an audio book was cheaper than at of Apple Books, but slightly more than on Google Play Books – although Nook Audiobooks doesn’t carry nearly as many titles as the Apple or Google stores.
+We also discovered that if you buy at least one audio book a month, enrolling in membership at sites like Audiobooks.com or Audible saves you quite a lot of money per month.

-I didn’t like Nook Audiobooks’ app experience as much as that of some of the other sites I tested.
-The free app houses your audio book library, but it’s not nearly as customizable as Audible or Audiobook.com’s, which are the top-two paid services.
+The Nook Audiobooks’ app experience isn't as smooth as rivals either.
+The free app is available on both the App Store and Google Play store, and it houses your audio book library, but it’s not nearly as customizable as the ones from most of the membership services.
 The app is missing essential tools like variable playback speed, a feature that lets you control the narrator’s reading pace.
 It also doesn’t have a sleep timer in case you fall asleep while reading, so you may have to navigate back quite a way when you start listening again.
 You can jump from chapter to chapter in the app, but you can’t customize the skip-back feature’s time increment, something the best apps let you do.

 Like the app, Nook Audiobooks’ website isn’t as versatile as some of the subscription services’ sites.
 You can sign in to your account and listen to your audio book on the web, but it doesn’t leave a bookmark so you can pick up where you left off on another device.
-If you want to listen on a smartphone or tablet after doing so on your computer, you have to search for your place in the book again.
-One reason Nook Audiobooks is a bit better than Apple Books is it’s compatible with both iOS and Android devices, while the Apple store works off the closed system.
+If you want to listen on a smartphone or tablet after doing so on your home computer, you have to search for your place in the book again.

-Getting the best deal on an audio book service depends on your listening habits.
-If you only listen to one book every three months or so, you might want to stick with Nook Audiobooks’ online shop.
-On the other hand, if you plan to listen to at least one book a month, you should check out our top picks’ membership plans.
+Getting the best deal on an audiobook service depends on your listening habits.
+If you only listen to one book every three months or so, you might want to stick with Nook Audiobooks’ online shop, or just buy from Apple Books or Google Play Books.
+On the other hand, if you plan to listen to at least one book a month, you should check out membership plans.